dora-team/fourkeys/README.md

 The scripts consider some events to be “changes”, “deploys”, and “incidents.”
 You may want to reclassify one or more of these events, for example, if you want to use a label for your incidents other than “incident.”
 To reclassify one of the events in the table, no changes are required on the architecture or code of the project.

-1. Update the nightly scripts in BigQuery for the following tables:
+1. Update the generated query in BigQuery for the following tables:

     *   `four_keys.changes`
     *   `four_keys.deployments`
     *   `four_keys.incidents`

-    To update the scripts, we recommend that you update the `sql` files in the `queries` folder, rather than in the BigQuery UI.
+    To update the generated query, we recommend that you update the `sql` files in the `queries` folder, rather than in the BigQuery UI.

-1. Once you've edited the SQL, run the `schedule.sh` script to update the scheduled query that populates the table.
+1. Once you've edited the SQL, run the `terraform apply` to update the generated query that populates the table.
 For example, if you wanted to update the `four_keys.changes` table, you'd run:

     ```sh
-    schedule.sh --query_file=changes.sql --table=changes --project_id=$FOURKEYS_PROJECT
+    cd ./setup && terraform apply
     ```

 Notes:

-* The `query_file` flag should contain the relative path of the file.
 * To feed into the dashboard, the table name should be one of `changes`, `deployments`, `incidents`.